Home Climbing Areas Climbing Routes Guidebooks Free Topos Photos Gear Forum

 A more difficult and less crowded variation to the South Face.

 Brief ad break: please help support this site by checking out the Yosemite Big Walls guidebook.
-There is a free sample dowload here
+There is a free sample download here

 Good Long and Moderate Big Wall Climbs

 After climbing a few shorter big wall routes, you may be ready to tackle the biggies: Half Dome and El Capitan.
 Listed below are some of the most classic Grade VI big walls in Yosemite.
-Even if you are too cheap to buy one of our rock climbing guidebooks, please take a look at the list of climbs to develop a good tick list of great Yosemite climbing routes.
-But, please consider supporting our efforts by buying one of our SuperTopo itinerary packs—you won't be disappointed!
+Take a look at the list of climbs to develop a good tick list of great Yosemite climbing routes.
 Check out our list of Yosemite's 40+ best big wall climbs

 Route